-Tell the students that the computer is a human-made machine and very much different from human.
+Tell the students that the computer is a human-made machine and very different from humans.
 Share with the students the features of a computer covering:

-- Accuracy does not make mistake - Memory stores information and does not forget it - Tiredness does not get tired and work for long hours - Speed works at a very high speed
+- Accuracy does not make mistake - Storage stores information and does not forget it - Work Process does not get tired and work for long hours - Speed works at a very high speed

-Make the students understand that there are certain things which human can do better than computers covering:
+Make the students understand that there are certain things which humans can do better than computers covering:

-- Feelings Computer does not have feelings and does not understand emotions. - Decision Computer cannot take its own decisions.
+- Feelings Computer does not have feelings and does not understand emotions. - Instruction Computer cannot work without our instructions. - Decision Computer cannot take its own decisions.